osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

     copy/paste install commands.
 Then apply OS updates and any remaining baseline packages.

-    - From the local tools checkout (recommended):
+    - You can run check-deps.sh from the local copy:

         ```bash
         /opt/perfsonar-tp/tools_scripts/check-deps.sh